IlarionHalushka/ilarionhalushka.github.io/_posts/2021-07-05-How-Companies-Build-Trust-With-Employees.markdown

 ## Be An Accountant.
 * Take care of their taxes and documents.

+## Be A Psychologist.
+* Arrange one-on-ones to let them share their concerns, they want to be heard.

 ## Be A Stylist.
 * Dress them: hoodie, t-shirts, backpack, socks.